kahootbird/100-days-of-code/log.md

 ### Day 63: December 03, 2021
 Experimented with useEffect a bit more, got value to passing clearly in music app.

+### Day 64: December 04, 2021
+Experimented with View / rearranging buttons for music app